 TRANSFORM

-TRANSFORM project: driving the digital transformation of agriculture in central Germany.
-The TRANSFORM project is dedicated to advancing the digital transformation of agriculture in the central Germany region.
-Its goal is to address current challenges in crop production by establishing so-called smart transformation labs, developing digital tools, and providing decision-making support.
-The focus lies on ecological and economic sustainability, as well as securing long-term agricultural productivity.
+The TRANSFORM project is dedicated to the digital transformation of agriculture in the Central German region.
+The aim is to better address current challenges in crop production by establishing so-called Smart Transformation Labs, developing digital tools and providing decision-making support.
+The focus is on environmental and economic sustainability, as well as securing agricultural production in the long term.

-In light of climate change – including rising temperatures, the absence of cold periods, and irregular rainfall – the need for innovative solutions is growing.
-TRANSFORM responds to this need by developing strategies aimed at making crop production future-proof.
+In light of climate change, such as rising temperatures, the absence of cold spells and irregular rainfall, the need for innovative solutions is growing.
+This is precisely where TRANSFORM comes in, developing strategies designed to make crop production fit for the future.

 Content and objectives